cmspeedrunner/Zang/README.md

 ```javascript
 let list = [1,2,3]
 ```
-We can do some things with this array, if we want to get an element of the array we must pop from the index and that will take it out of the array and store it in whatever else you want.
+We can do some things with this array, if we want to get an element of the array, and remove it we must pop from the index and that will take it out of the array and store it in whatever else you want.
 Here is an example:
 ```javascript
 let list = [1,2,3]
 let middle = pop(list, 1)